robertreppel/kubel/README.md

 ### Generate Vocabulary

-Take the resulting list of phrases and paste it into https://robertreppel.github.io/kubel :
+Take the resulting list of phrases and paste it into https://robertreppel.github.io/kubel (or your own instance at http://localhost:3000):

 ![Generate Vocabulary](pictures/generate-vocabulary-page.png "Generate Vocabulary")